markypizz/Chess/README.md

 Other
 ----

+I am always looking for suggestions on how I can make the app better, especially from a visual standpoint.
+Any thoughts/suggestions on my coding practices are very welcome.
+I am always looking for ways to improve.

 I do hope you will take the time to check out some of my other work!
 I am especially proud of my project [MusicansToolkit](https://github.com/markypizz/MusiciansToolkit) a set of tools for musicians including a tuner, metronome, audio recorder, on-screen playable guitar, and more!